hasanozdem1r/interview-icebraker/docs/sql.md

 ### 36. What is data warehouse ?
 A data warehouse is a large store of accumulated data, from a wide range of sources, within an organization.
 The data helps drive business decisions.

+### 37. What is difference between views and tables ?
 ## CODING

 ### 1. How to insert NULL values in a column while inserting the data?